The Art of Being Stupid – Why Testing Matters More Than Everything Else

 - Look at crowd-sourced A/B or multivariate test communities like Behave.org.

-- Find and read case studies on testing outcomes.
+- Find and read success stories on testing outcomes.

 - Visit competitors websites and emulate what they’ve done.